Fort2020/simple_shell/README.md

-This is a README.md for 0x16.
-C - Simple Shell - Team Project - Group of Two
+This is 0x16.
+C - Simple Shell README.md - A group of two -Team Project